tfredrich/Syntaxe/README.md

 * @StringValidation - enforces 'required-ness', min/max length.
 * @RegexValidation - enforces the string field to comply with a regular expression.
 * @IntegerValidation - enforces min/max value.
+* @FieldValidation - utilize your own Validator implementation for the annotated field/property.
+* @ObjectValidation - utilize your own Validator implementation for the annotated class.

 Created to be simple, Syntaxe supports the following:

-* Annotation-based validations on fields.
+* Annotation-based validations on fields and objects.
-* Functional-style closures that allow users to create additional custom validations, whether syntactic or semantic.
-* Validatable interface which calls out the validation contract.
 * AbstractValidatable which is the default implementation of Validatable, which supports the use of @Validate and functional validations.
 * Validations utility class containing foreign methods to perform your own default validations such as requiredness, less-than, greater-than.
-* Validator utility class that implements validation on an instance that leverages the
-   @BasicValidate annotation.
+* Validatable interface which calls out the validation contract for in-object validations.

-In addition Syntaxe allows annotation of an entire class with the @ObjectValidation annotation to provide object-wide validation in addition to field-level annotation validations.
+In addition Syntaxe allows annotation of an entire class with the @ObjectValidation annotation to provide object-wide validation in addition to field-level annotation-driven validations.

 Sample Usage:
 ===================================================================================================